 If you find yourself fighting off this terrible disease on your marijuana plants, make sure not only are you applying anti-fungal chemical sprays but also making adjustments with your plant care practices by giving them everything they need like moisture at all times so as not to set up an environment where Botrysis thrives!

-Steps To Get Rid Of Mold On Your Cannabis Plants:
+Steps For How To Get Rid Of Mold On Your Cannabis Plants:

 If you are noticing mold on your cannabis plants you need to act quickly to ensure that it doesn’t ruin the rest of your grow.
 Here are a few steps to help ensure that you get rid of the mold on your grow and keep your plants safe: